dhleong/ps4-waker/README.md

 ps4-waker
 =========

-Wake your PS4 over LAN with help from the Playstation App.
-Acknowledgements to [Darryl Sokoloski](https://github.com/dsokoloski/ps4-wake) for his work with the basic wake packet structures, etc. Unlike his implementation, however, it is not necessary to own a Vita or to look at any packets with `ps4-waker`.
+Wake your PS4 over LAN (and a few other tricks) with help from the Playstation App.

 ### Requirements